Sheets Smith Wealth Management Sells 1,936 Shares of Schwab U.S. Large-Cap ETF (NYSEARCA:SCHX)

 Sheets Smith Wealth Management decreased its position in Schwab U.S. Large-Cap ETF (NYSEARCA:SCHX) by 1.7% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 113,055 shares of the company’s stock after selling 1,936 shares during the quarter.
 Schwab U.S. Large-Cap ETF accounts for 1.6% of Sheets Smith Wealth Management’s portfolio, making the stock its 14th largest position.
 Sheets Smith Wealth Management’s holdings in Schwab U.S. Large-Cap ETF were worth $10,282,000 at the end of the most recent quarter.

-A number of other large investors have also recently added to or reduced their stakes in the stock.
-Charles Schwab Investment Management Inc. lifted its position in Schwab U.S. Large-Cap ETF by 1.0% in the third quarter.
-Charles Schwab Investment Management Inc. now owns 13,980,620 shares of the company’s stock valued at $1,127,258,000 after purchasing an additional 138,992 shares during the last quarter.
-Sage Financial Group Inc. grew its stake in Schwab U.S. Large-Cap ETF by 2.7% in the third quarter.
-Sage Financial Group Inc. now owns 3,819,634 shares of the company’s stock worth $307,977,000 after purchasing an additional 101,839 shares during the period.
-Campbell Wealth Management grew its stake in Schwab U.S. Large-Cap ETF by 6.1% in the third quarter.
-Campbell Wealth Management now owns 1,949,233 shares of the company’s stock worth $157,167,000 after purchasing an additional 111,210 shares during the period.
-Prime Capital Investment Advisors LLC grew its stake in Schwab U.S. Large-Cap ETF by 2.5% in the third quarter.
-Prime Capital Investment Advisors LLC now owns 1,687,819 shares of the company’s stock worth $136,089,000 after purchasing an additional 40,564 shares during the period.
-Finally, AJ Wealth Strategies LLC grew its stake in Schwab U.S. Large-Cap ETF by 3.9% in the third quarter.
-AJ Wealth Strategies LLC now owns 1,586,381 shares of the company’s stock worth $127,910,000 after purchasing an additional 58,813 shares during the period.
+Other hedge funds also recently made changes to their positions in the company.
+Peachtree Investment Partners LLC increased its stake in shares of Schwab U.S. Large-Cap ETF by 5.0% during the third quarter.
+Peachtree Investment Partners LLC now owns 2,618 shares of the company’s stock valued at $211,000 after buying an additional 124 shares during the period.
+CFO4Life Group LLC grew its stake in shares of Schwab U.S. Large-Cap ETF by 4.7% in the third quarter.
+CFO4Life Group LLC now owns 2,997 shares of the company’s stock worth $242,000 after acquiring an additional 134 shares during the last quarter.
+Single Point Partners LLC grew its stake in shares of Schwab U.S. Large-Cap ETF by 2.5% in the fourth quarter.
+Single Point Partners LLC now owns 5,559 shares of the company’s stock worth $506,000 after acquiring an additional 136 shares during the last quarter.
+Wilbanks Smith & Thomas Asset Management LLC grew its stake in shares of Schwab U.S. Large-Cap ETF by 1.3% in the third quarter.
+Wilbanks Smith & Thomas Asset Management LLC now owns 10,877 shares of the company’s stock worth $877,000 after acquiring an additional 139 shares during the last quarter.
+Finally, GHP Investment Advisors Inc. grew its stake in shares of Schwab U.S. Large-Cap ETF by 2.5% in the third quarter.
+GHP Investment Advisors Inc. now owns 5,833 shares of the company’s stock worth $470,000 after acquiring an additional 141 shares during the last quarter.

 Shares of NYSEARCA SCHX traded up $0.17 during trading on Wednesday, reaching $92.63.
 The company had a trading volume of 624,616 shares, compared to its average volume of 990,789.
 Schwab U.S. Large-Cap ETF has a 12-month low of $52.05 and a 12-month high of $92.92.
 The business’s 50-day moving average is $89.93 and its 200 day moving average is $83.07.